rcaspart/HAF-DAMe-2019/documentation.md

 ## Pants down

-Did you write proper documentation when you implemented your features in `gksolite`?
+Did you write proper documentation when you implemented your features and tests for the calculator?

 * Adapt your documentation
 * Build the documentation by utilising Sphinx